intel/wds/README.md

-## Wysiwidi - Miracast & WiDi library
+## Wireless Display Software For Linux OS (WDS) - Miracast & WiDi library

-Wysiwidi is a set of libraries for developers who want to build Miracast/WiDi-enabled applications on linux.
+WDS is a set of libraries for developers who want to build Miracast/WiDi-enabled applications on linux.
 It is still an unreleased work-in-progress but can be tested already.

-Wysiwidi consists of:
+WDS consists of:
- * _wysiwidi-wfd:_ Main library that implements the Miracast-dialect of RTSP including the parser, actual negotiation logic for sink and source, and the related data structures. wfd is not tied to a specific connection manager, media framework or main loop.
+ * _libwds: Main library implements a Miracast-dialect of RTSP that includes the parser, actual negotiation logic for sink and source, and the related data structures.
+It is not tied to any specific connection manager, media framework or main loop
- * _wysiwidi-network:_ Integration with GLib main loop and GStreamer
+ * _network: Supports integration with GLib main loop and GStreamer
- * _wysiwidi-p2p:_ Integration with Connman Wifi P2P features.
+ * _p2p: Supports integration with Connman Wifi P2P features

 The source code includes example implementations:
  * _sink:_ Miracast sink that depends on Gstreamer, Connman and GLib mainloop
  * _desktop_source:_ Miracast source that depends on Gstreamer, Connman and GLib mainloop

-More information can be found on the [mailing list](https://lists.01.org/mailman/listinfo/wysiwidi-dev) and the [wiki](https://github.com/01org/wysiwidi/wiki).
+More information can be found on the [mailing list](https://lists.01.org/mailman/listinfo/wds-dev) and the [wiki](https://github.com/01org/wds/wiki).

 ### Requirements: